 This post is the third in a four-part series about the connection between trauma and addiction written specifically for mental health and addiction professionals.
-The first instalment explored how substance abuse and addiction are common experiences for many people who have experienced significant trauma.
+The first instalment explored how substance use and addiction are common experiences for many people who have experienced significant trauma.
 The second instalment focused on the negative impacts our client’s experience when we miss the important connection between trauma and addiction.

 But the vast majority of individuals who experience addiction have experienced trauma and adverse childhood experiences.